 Highlighted Crime Story of the Week -

-Michael Thomas Barry is the author of seven nonfiction books that includes the award winning In the Company of Evil Thirty Years of California Crime.
-1950-1980.
-Visit Michael’s website www.michaelthomasbarry.com for more information.
-His book can be purchased from Amazon through the following link:
+Michael Thomas Barry is the author of eight award winning books that includes the soon to be released California’s Deadly Women: Murder & Mayhem in the Golden State, 1850-1950.
+Visit his website www.michaelthomasbarry.com for more information.
+His books can be purchased from Amazon and other fine book sellers.